zdebra/ng2af/reactive_dynamic_forms/documentation.md

 ### ReactiveDynamicForms
 Written in ES5 javascript.
-ReactiveDynamicForms is a component for [ReactJS](http://facebook.github.io/react/) library.
+ReactiveDynamicForms is a component for [ReactJS](http://facebook.github.io/react/).

 #### Usage
 ```js